spsquared/SPARK_Future-Engineers_2023/README.md

 Visit [Yahboom](http://www.yahboom.net/)'s [setup and tutorial repository](http://www.yahboom.net/study/jetson-nano) to begin setting up the [Jetson Nano 4GB](https://category.yahboom.net/collections/jetson/products/jetson-nano-sub).
 Follow steps 1.1-1.7 in "Development setup > SUB Version".

-> http://www.yahboom.net/study/jetson-nano <!-- not the right way to use markdown quote but oh well -->
+> http://www.yahboom.net/study/jetson-nano <!-- not the right way to use markdown quotes but oh well -->

 This guide should install the default Ubuntu 18.04 with Jetpack SDK, with Python 3.6 pre-installed.